tekknolagi/tekknolagi.github.com/_posts/2024-07-23-toy-abstract-interpretation.md

 which you can think of as "return" or "escape".

-To do some abstract interpretation on this program, we'll need to implement the transfer functions for `lshift`, `add`, and `bitand` (`dummy` will just always return `TOP`).
+To do some abstract interpretation on this program, we'll need to implement the transfer functions for `lshift` and `add` (`dummy` will just always return `TOP`).
 We'll start with `add`.
 Remember that adding two even numbers returns an even number, adding two odd numbers returns an even number, and mixing even and odd returns an odd number.

 ```python
 class Parity: